teqm/libvmod-unleash/README.md

 ## Installation

-### From the Binary Releases
+### From deb/rpm package

-Binary downloads of the Varnish VMOD can be found on [the Releases page](https://github.com/teqm/libvmod-unleash/releases).
+You can follow steps specified in Dockerfiles located in [pkg](pkg) directory, but instead of using open-source Varnish version, you'll have to [install Varnish Plus packages](https://docs.varnish-software.com/varnish-enterprise/installation/).

 ### From Source